 Quoted from the back cover of Anxiety and Panic

-The full name of this self-help excellent book is Anxiety And Panic: How To Reshape Your Anxious Mind And Brain by Dr Harry Barry.
+The full name of this self-help excellent book is Anxiety and panic – How to reshape your anxious mind and brain by Dr Harry Barry.
 This is a great book in my opinion to learn about treatment for anxiety and panic attacks.
-The book itself includes a number of practical steps that help greatly with anxiety and panic.
-Let’s get started:
+The book itself includes a number of practical steps that help.

 As I experience stress, anxiety and panic attacks from time to time, I was very interested in this book.
 The book contains practical self help information which I found interesting, practical and useful.